ACNet-AI/agent-mcp-toolkit/docs/index.md

-# MCP Toolkit
+# Agent MCP Toolkit

-LangChain MCP Toolkit is a Python package that provides a set of tools and services for interacting with the MCP (Memorizing Conversation Protocol) system.
+Agent MCP Toolkit is a Python package that provides a set of tools and services for integrating Model Context Protocol (MCP) with agent frameworks.

 ## Overview